Self-attention Dual Embedding for Graphs with Heterophily

 \subsubsection{Implementation Details}

 For the nine small-scale datasets, we employ 10 public splits from \cite{peigeom}, reserving 48\% of nodes for training, 32\% for validation, and 20\% for testing in each split.
-As for the four large-scale datasets, we use the five splits provided by \cite{lim2021large}, which reserve 50\% of nodes for training, 25\% for validation, and 25\% for testing.
 The average test accuracy and standard deviation for each dataset are reported in our experiments.
-For the small graphs, we utilize SADE-GCN with two layers and 64 hidden dimensions, while for the large graphs, we implement one layer with 256 hidden dimensions.
+For the small graphs, we utilize SADE-GCN with two layers and 64 hidden dimensions.
 The cross-entropy loss is used for training SADE-GCN on the node classification task, and we optimize it using Adam \cite{kingma2014adam}.
 The complete hyperparameter settings can be found in the Appendix.